JakubFranek/Kapytal/docs/glossary.md

 ## Demo File

-Demo file is a JSON file distributed within Kapytal installation and can be found at `<installation_directory>/Kapytal/_internal/saved_data/demo.json`.
+Demo file is a JSON [data file](#data-file) distributed within Kapytal installation and can be found at `<installation_directory>/Kapytal/_internal/saved_data/demo.json` or [here](../saved_data/demo.json).
 It contains fictitous data and showcases the typical usage of Kapytal features.

 ## Description